dom96/jester/plugin.markdown

 # Plugins

-A plugin is a method of inserting code that runs before and after each page's route code.
+A plugin is a way of extending Jester in unique ways.
+Simply install a plugin library and add the plugin to your routes.

-It is intended to simplify extending Jester in unique ways by adding plugin libraries that perform extra functions.
+Behind the scenes, Nim's macro system adds the plugin code before and after each page route.

 ## Usage